Jobs

 * Employment history and reference validation

-All applicants external to the NHS will be required to provide their to cover the most recent three years employment.
-This information will used to validate employment history and references as part of pre-employment checks.
+All applicants external to Pennine Care NHS Foundation Trust will be required to provide their to cover the most recent three years employment.
+This information will used to validate employment history and references.

-If you are offered a position with us and you require sponsorship to support your right to work, we will review your eligibility in line with.
-If the role you have been offered is not eligible for sponsorship, and you are not able to evidence own your right to work, your conditional offer could be withdrawn.
+If you require sponsorship, we will assess your eligibility based on current If the role is not eligible and you cannot demonstrate your right to work, your conditional offer may be withdrawn.

-Recruitment will liaise with you and the hiring manager to arrange a start date for your new position.
-You will then be booked on to a Trust Welcome Session and be sent your Pennine Care NHS Terms and Conditions.
+The Recruitment Team will coordinate with you and the hiring manager to confirm a start date.
+You’ll be booked onto a Trust Welcome Session and receive your Pennine Care NHS Terms and Conditions.

-* If you would like to be considered under the disability confident scheme, you will be guaranteed an interview if you meet the essential criteria on the person specification for the post.
+If you wish to be considered under the Disability Confident Scheme, you will be guaranteed an interview if you meet the essential criteria for the role.

 Apply